KenKundert/sshconfig/doc/configuring.rst

    your local wifi network.
 Thus, use of *nmcli_connection* allows you to use the access point name in addition to the router MAC when determining which hostname to use.

-location:
-   The default setting for the location (value should be chosen from LOCATIONS) when this network is active.

-ports:
-   The default list of ports that should be available when this network is active.

 init_script:
    A script that should be run before using this network.
 May be a string or